keton/chihuahua/README.md

 This is an example of how you may start your first UEVR game.

 For highest chance of success pick one of 'works perfectly' titles with good user opinion.
 To check all that take a look at [Flat2VR Discord](https://discord.com/invite/ZFSCSDe), `#ue-games` channel.
-Also keep in mind that we're going to use VR technology called OpenXR which means chihuahua type of injection will work best on Quest 2/3/Pro and Pico 4 over Virtual Desktop.
+Chihuahua was tested on Oculus Quest 3 and Pico 4 over Virtual Desktop, Pico Connect, Air Link and Steam Link.
+It it expected to work on Quest 2 and Quest Pro as well.

 Other streaming software and HMDs may be compatible but that is currently untested.
+In such case you may want to specify VR runtime (OpenVR/OpenXR) using `--runtime` parameter.
+Feel free to try both.
+If that works please open an [Issue](https://github.com/keton/chihuahua/issues) and let me know, I'll add HMD + runtime combination to the auto detection process.

-In such case you may want to try injector bundled with [UEVR](https://github.com/praydog/UEVR).
+In case above fails you can try injector bundled with [UEVR](https://github.com/praydog/UEVR).

 ### Prerequisites